askfrsltn/ms1_ask_solutions_srls/README.md

 ## **Content**

 ### **INTRODUCTION TO THE PROJECT**
-* The purpose of the site is to promote and provide clear description of what My Company  ASK for Solution is dealing with.
+* The purpose of the site is to promote my consulting services company "ASK SOLUTIONS" to potential service buyer and to convince the user to make a first contact
 * The link to the website: "##"

 ### **1. User Experience (UX)**